On an inverse tridiagonal eigenvalue problem and its application to synchronization of network motion: Our inverse network tridiagonal eigenvalue problem

-The technique we used to resolve Problem 2 is encoded in the following Algorithm, which will be justified in Theorem \ref{Terminate} below.
+Our construction will produce a generally nonsymmetric tridiagonal matrix $L$ as in \eqref{GivenTrid} and we will see that --in general-- one cannot require that there is a symmetric tridiagonal matrix satisfying our requests.
+The technique we used to resolve this problem is encoded in the following Algorithm, which will be justified in Theorem \ref{Terminate} below.

-\begin{theorem} The above Algorithm \ref{algo:zerorowsum}, {\tt TridZeroRowSum}, is well defined and terminates with an unreduced tridiagonal matrix with spectrum given by $\{0,\lambda_2,\cdots, \lambda_n\}$, and eigenvector associated to the $0$-eigenvalue given (up to normalization) by $\e=\bmat{1\\ \vdots \\ 1}$. \end{theorem} \begin{proof} If the algorithm is well defined, that is if the $\alpha_j$'s are not $0$, then we have the relation
+\begin{thm} The above Algorithm \ref{algo:zerorowsum}, {\tt TridZeroRowSum}, is well defined and terminates with an unreduced tridiagonal matrix with spectrum given by $\{0,\lambda_2,\cdots, \lambda_n\}$, and eigenvector associated to the $0$-eigenvalue given (up to normalization) by $\e=\bmat{1\\ \vdots \\ 1}$. \end{thm} \begin{proof} The algorithm is well defined as long as $\alpha_i \neq 0$ for all $i = 2, \ldots, N$.
+Next, using Lemma \ref{BorderEvs} below, we show that the algorithm must complete the first $N-1$ steps, that is that, with $b_1=0$, for $k=2,\dots,N-1$ we have: